vivocha/bot-sdk/README.md

 ### [BotManager Web API](#botmanager-web-api)

-The BotManager `listen()` method launches a Web server microservice, exposing the following API endpoint:
+The BotManager `listen()` method starts a Web server microservice, exposing the following API endpoint:

 **`POST /bot/message`** - Sends a `BotRequest` and replies with a `BotResponse`.